lavinma/cse15l-lab-reports/LabReport1.md

 ## `ls` command
 <img width="1216" alt="Screen Shot 2024-01-15 at 1 05 53 PM" src="https://github.com/lavinma/cse15l-lab-reports/assets/156377218/7135e005-2768-4683-9917-73688099eb09">

 The **first** command is an example of the `ls` command with no argument. `home` was the working directory when the command was run.
 The output in the system was `lecture1`, meaning that it is the folder in the given path.
-Because there was no argument given to the command, the path it looked in was where it already was, this case being `home`.
+Because there was no argument given to the command, the path the command looked in was where it already was, this case being `home`.
+There was no error.
 <br/> The **second** command is an example of the `ls` command with a *directory* as an argument.
 When this command was run, the working directory was still `home`, but since there is now an argument in front of the `ls` command, it is being told to look specifically into one path for the files and folders in it.
 So, the output was a list of the files and folders in `lecture1`.
 This output was not an error.
 <br/> The **third** command is an example of the `ls` command with a path to a *file* as an argument.
 The working directory is still `home`.
-My output this time was odd and appears to be an error.
+My output this time was an error.
 It printed out the path given in the argument but that is not what the `ls` command is supposed to do.
 It is supposed to print out all the files and folders in the given path, not the path itself.

 ## `cat` command